-- (a) Meeting with casino management on a regular basis on casino operations, - (b) Submitting written reports on the status of casino operations, - (c) Preparing with casino management, the gaming activities license application (facilities) - (d) Assure compliance of the management contracts and or management employee agreements of the respective casino enterprises (Class III), - (e) Submission of financial reports to the Tribal Council of the Tribe's gaming enterprises (Class III),

-- (f) Assure the Tribe's gaming enterprises are operating according to generally accepted gaming industry standards, and - (g) Assure that Indian Preference remains a priority in the recruitment, hiring, training, lateral transfers, promotions, and career opportunities with the Tribe's casino enterprises.
+- (a) Meeting with casino management on a regular basis on casino operations; - (b) Submission of written reports on the status of casino operations; - (c) Preparing with casino management the gaming activities license application (facilities); - (d) Assure compliance with management contracts and or management employee agreements of the respective casino enterprises (Class III); - (e) Submission of financial and monthly reports to the Tribal Council of the Tribe's gaming enterprises (Class III); - (f) Assure the Tribe's gaming enterprises are operating according to generally accepted gaming industry standards; and - (g) Assure that Indian Preference remains a priority in the recruitment, hiring, training, lateral transfers, promotions, and career opportunities with the Tribe's casino enterprises.

-Section 23-316.
-Tribal Immunity
+23-314.
+Tribal immunity.